sjbennett123/gloryforthefist/content/rules/ninth_edition_changelog.md

 **Formal Magic** - Now costs 12/8/4/6 for the primary school and 24/16/8/10 for the secondary school.

 **Armor** - Armor no longer breaches.
-Max armor (sum of physical, arcane, and dex armor) is now 10 points for a scholar, 15 points for templars and rogues, and 20 points for fighters.
-Anyone can purchase Wear Extra Armor up to a max of 40 points.
-Good costume now counts as an extra rank of Wear Extra Armor that doesn't count toward the total limit (so you can conceivably have 45 points with good costume and max ranks of Wear Extra Armor).
+Maximum armor (the sum of physical, arcane, and dexterity armor) is now 10 points for a scholar, 15 points for templars and rogues, and 20 points for fighters.
+Anyone can purchase Wear Extra Armor up to a maximum of 40 points.
+A good costume now counts as an extra rank of Wear Extra Armor that doesn't count toward the total limit (so you can conceivably have 45 points with a good costume and the maximum number of ranks of Wear Extra Armor).

-**Effect Delivery** - The mechanics for the delivery of effects in combat have been streamlined to be more intuitive.
-Please refer to Table 6-2 in the rulebook for more information (page 89).
+**Effect Delivery** - The mechanics for delivering effects in combat have been streamlined to be more intuitive.
+Please refer to Table 6-2 on page 89 of the rulebook for more information.

-**Unconsciousness** - When you are unconscious (0 body), you come back to 1 body after 1 minute, not 10 minutes.
+**Unconsciousness** - When you are unconscious (0 body), you return to 1 body after 1 minute, not 10 minutes.

-**Resurrection** - Is only 5 minutes, and you come to life with clothes on.
+**Resurrection** - Lasts only 5 minutes, and you come to life with clothes on.

 **Packet Delivered Physical** - Can now be parried.

 **Laugh and Dominate Effects** - Removed (Dominate changed to Charm).

 **Spirits and Dismemberment** - You can no longer detect a spirit in a body.
-Players can no longer cut off body parts to have them lifed; it's the whole body or nothing.
-As explained to me, dismemberment occurs in-game, but simply never happens to PCs because there is no way to rep it.
+Players can no longer cut off body parts to have them lifed; it is the whole body or nothing.
+As explained to me, dismemberment occurs in-game, but simply never happens to PCs because there is no way to represent it.

 "Lesser" - Plot teams now have the option to tack the word "Lesser" onto any delivered effect.
 This changes the duration of that effect to 10 seconds.
 It is intended to allow heavy use of effects without depleting player resources.